-The West Pit and Square Pit will be made safe and left for use by the Abel Underground Mine who will be responsible for its ongoing management.
+The West Pit and Square Pit has been made safe and left for use by the Abel Underground Mine who will be responsible for its ongoing management.
 No further areas remain to be rehabilitated as part of the Donaldson Coal Mine operation.

-Tables 19 and 20 provide a summary of the areas disturbed and rehabilitated at the start and end of the reporting period and estimated areas during the next reporting period.
+Tables 17 and 18 provide a summary of the areas disturbed and rehabilitated at the start and end of the reporting period and estimated areas during the next reporting period.